TarcisioBalbi/space_invaders_clone/README.md

 # Space Invaders Clone

-This repository contains a game analogue to Space invaders created with PyGame library.
+This repository contains a game similar to Space Invaders created with the PyGame library.

-# Requerimentos
+# Requirements
-Certifique-se de ter os seguintes requisitos instalados em seu ambiente de desenvolvimento:
+Make sure you have the following requirements established in your development environment:

 - Python 3.8
 - Required libraries can be installed using pip install -r requirements.txt

 # Run

-To run the game, excecute the file `space_invaders.py`
+To run the game, run the `space_invaders.py` file